njukenanli/Anthropic_Router/README.md

 # Anthropic_Router

-enable running claude code with any llm provider by routing all claude code lm api traffic via litellm.
+enable running claude code with any LLM provider by routing all claude code LM api traffic via litellm.

+suitable for cli vibe coding / batch run for LM benchmarking

 compatible on windows host (claude code seems have problems in windows container hmmm...)